dylanonelson/sn-scratch-editor/src/demoDocs.md

 ## Coming soon

- Scratch is a work in progress, which I made mainly for myself 😉.
+Scratch is a work in progress.
 I have a running list of things I’d like to add, provided I can find the time and motivation.
 You can think of the following as a list of things that Scratch *doesn’t* have, at least not yet.

 1. tables, or something like them

 1. syntax highlighting and one-click copy-to-clipboard for code blocks

 1. nested lists, with full support for markdown formatting within list items